ArikRunyon/zprefix-app/README.md

 To use the application open a new chrome tab and navigate to "http://localhost:3000/".
 (I will not, nor cannot, guarantee the operation of this app outside of chrome...or inside chrome for that matter.
 Only a sith deals in guarantees.)

 If the page loads up, great!
 You can now use the app!
 If not, I clearly needed to do more testing.
 Uh oh.
 Uh...sorry?

+When you are done, run "docker compose down --volumes"